-If you have pain while urinating or difficulty urinating, you may have a urinary tract infection.
-A urinary tract infection happens when bacteria forms along your urinary tract, usually in the narrow tubes called ureters that carry urine from your kidneys to your bladder.
+If you have pain while urinating or difficulty urinating, you may have a urinary tract infection (UTI).
+A UTI happens when bacteria forms along your urinary tract, usually in the narrow tubes called ureters that carry urine from your kidneys to your bladder.

 Women suffer from urinary tract infections more often than men because women have shorter urinary tracts, making them more susceptible to bacteria.
 When you have a urinary tract infection, bacteria enters through the opening of the urethra (where your urine exits your body) and travels up into the urinary tract, bladder and possibly to your kidneys.